nacho992/alkemy-angular/README.md

 ## Deployed

 click here -->>[Alkemy-app](https://herosalkemy.web.app/)
-If using the browser gives an error, refresh the browser
+if searching for a character gives a server error, refresh the browser